marvinobig/python-calculator/README.md

 Then head over to [the python website](https://www.python.org/downloads/) to download the latest version of python.

-Once that'd done, you can check that it was successful by opening your terminal:
+Once that's done, you can check that it was successful by opening your terminal:

 ### Mac:
 Keyboard shortcut is "command + spacebar" then search "terminal".